 When it comes to washing towels warm to hot water is always best.
-Part of the reason for this is because you want hot water to help sanitize your towels.
+Part of the reason for this is because the hot water will help to sanitize your towels.
 The hotter the water the more sanitized your towels will get.
 The other reason is because the hot water absorbs the detergent better so it doesn’t buildup on your towels.

 Ditch the Fabric Softener

-Instead of using fabric softener use white vinegar.
-The vinegar helps remove any soapy residue that has built up on the towels which helps them stay soft and fluffy.
+Instead of using fabric softener use a small amount of white vinegar.
+The vinegar helps remove any soapy residue that has built up on the towels which helps them t0 stay soft and fluffy.
 You do not need to use vinegar every time you wash the towels though.
 Every few weeks is enough.

-I know when researching in the past a lot of sites say to never wash with baking soda and white vinegar together, but I have done it many times.
-If you do it the way I just mentioned above then you should be perfectly safe.
-If you’re nervous that they’ll still end up mixed together though then do a regular wash with the baking soda and then wash the towels again using the vinegar.
+I know when researching in the past a lot of sites say to never wash with baking soda and white vinegar together, but at this point I have done it hundreds of times.
+If you are unsure about how to safely use both products in the same wash be sure to read my article about how to wash towels with vinegar and baking soda safely.

 Dry Your Towels Correctly

-When it comes to the best way to wash towels if you want to keep them soft and fluffy then you can’t skip the final part of the laundry process and that is drying the towels!
+When it comes to the best way to wash towels to keep them soft and fluffy then you can’t skip paying attention to the final part of the laundry process.
+That is how you go about drying the towels!

-First of all, since towels need to be washed in hot water it seems that they should be dried really well too.
+I mentioned earlier that towels need to be washed in very hot water.
+Now you probably would think that they should be dried really well too.
 That is actually not the case though.
-Over time the dryer heat can actually damage your towels.
+Over time the heat from the dryer can actually damage your towels.
 The best course of action is to dry them on a lower setting and for as little of time as possible.

-You do not want to use any type of dryer sheets with your towels.
-The dryer sheets can transfer a waxy buildup to the towels causing the same problems that fabric softeners do.
-Instead dry your sheets with dryer balls.
+To prevent this problem dry your sheets with dryer balls.
 I have been using these dryer balls for about two years now and I love them!
-They help fluff my towels up, and they help them dry faster so they don’t need to be in the heat as long.
+They help fluff my towels up, and they also help towels dry faster so they don’t need to be in the heat as long.